Starting a Democratic Revolution

 I envisioned this system for creators of digital media like art, music, and photographs, especially musicians.
-I imagined a use case where a band could create a contract where people could pay money and receive the album for a discounted rate when it comes out, as well as write a contract that would allow a record label to purchase the distribution rights for the album.
+I imagined a use case where a band could create a contract where people could pay money and receive the album for a discounted rate when it comes out, as well as write a contract that would allow a record label, or even individual users, to purchase some or all distribution rights for the album.

-This system takes back power for the creators, as they’re the ones to write the contract, not the record labels.
+This system gives power to the creators, as they’re the ones to write the contract, not the record labels.

 I changed the name of the project to Current X Change and registered Current X Change LLC.

 The concept evolved when a map got introduced.
+The idea was always location based, so putting it on a map just made sense.
 People displaying contracts would post them on the map in their local area.
 People looking to fulfill a specific kind of contract would be able to search the local area for contracts of this nature.